ScoutmasterBucky/ScoutmasterBucky/site/scout-ranks/06Life/index.md

     g.
 First Class 7a and 7b (first aid)
     h.
 Three requirements from one of the required Eagle merit badges, as approved by your Scoutmaster
 7. While a Star Scout, participate in a Scoutmaster conference.
-8. Successfully complete your board of review for the Life rank. *If the board of review does not approve the Scout’s advancement, the decision may be appealed in accordance with Guide to Advancement topic 8.0.4.0.*
+8. Successfully complete your board of review for the Life rank. *If the board of review does not approve the Scout’s advancement, the decision may be appealed in accordance with [Guide to Advancement topic 8.0.4.0.](https://www.scouting.org/resources/guide-to-advancement/boards-of-review/#8040) .*

 {{/requirements}}